 CAQs To Help You Determine…

 Reason #1: Tooth dehydration.
 A large concentration of hydrogen peroxide naturally dehydrates the teeth during bleaching.
 In addition, using a UV or LED light makes can cause even more sensitivity!

-Teeth bleaching and whitening is one of the safest cosmetic procedures we do in dentistry.
+in dentistry, teeth bleaching and whitening is one of the safest cosmetic procedures in Lincoln, NE.